Acupuncture for Amenorrhea

 In Western medicine, amenorrhoea is typically investigated through blood tests, ultrasound imaging, and endocrine assessment.
 These tools are invaluable for identifying conditions such as hypothalamic suppression, PCOS, thyroid dysfunction or premature ovarian insufficiency.

+Yet many people find themselves in a grey area - results technically ‘normal’, and still no cycle.
 For others, the cause is clear but the pathway forward feels narrow: wait, medicate, or proceed directly to assisted reproduction.
 While these routes can be appropriate and necessary, they rarely address the broader physiological context in which amenorrhoea develops — the nervous system load, metabolic strain, emotional stress, or recovery from sustained demand.

 This is where acupuncture enters the conversation.